DietkeSt/good-boy/README.md

 After randomizing the quiz questions, I noticed that I could guess several times for one question.
 To disabled that function, I added the "guessed" property to the quiz and upon option selection the other options are made inactive.
 This resolved the issue and makes for a more accurate quiz result in the end.

 When clicking retake or retake quiz, the page would load the landing page, but not actually restart the quiz.
 To solve this, I added the reloaded function.

+JSHInt:

+212	checkAnswer
+-> This is actually being used to check if the answer has been guessed and adds +1 to the score if guess correctly, so this is needed.